October 11, 2018

 - Another major previous disadvantage of this group is its inactivity.
 Maybe with the fall of Google+ the engagement level will change?
 Time will show.
 But for now is still pretty much a desert.

 Here’s the link.
-Product forum of Google Tag Manager was my the first place where I was looking for help (back in the older days) because it was as a recommended resource in the GTM Fundamentals course by Google.
+Product forum of Google Tag Manager was my the first place where I was looking for help (back in the older days) because it was as a recommended resource in the GTM Fundamentals course by Google (P.S. that course has been shut down but here’s an alternative Fundamentals course).
 But after I started digging deeper into GTM, I moved away to G+ and almost never came back to the forums.

 It may be a good starting point while learning GTM.